 A live audition is required for all Contemporary Improvisation (CI) applicants living in North America.

 Prescreening recordings are required of all CI applicants.
-It should consist of two complete performances as outline below and must be submitted as part of the online application, due December 1.
-After review of the application, supporting documents, and prescreening recording, qualified applicants will be invited for a live audition.
-Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening files as part of your online application.
+It should consist of two complete performances as outlined below and must be submitted as part of the online application by due December 1.
+Please refer to the recording guidelines for information about uploading your prescreening files.

 The prescreening recording should contain:

 - One recomposition of a pre-existing piece, a preconceived interpretation and/or arrangement that uses an existing composition as a point of departure to express your personal musical style.
 You should take a leadership role in the piece and be the primary soloist, arranger, and musical director.

 - One original composition, another original interpretation of a pre-existing piece, or a structured improvisation.

 You must submit a Contemporary Improvisation essay with your prescreening recording and application.
 The essay should explain your reasons for choosing this major, including a short statement describing your musical influences and background.
 The CI essay should be submitted in addition to the essay required of all applicants.